-I am a psychoanalytic psychotherapist and psychoanalyst registered with the British Psychoanalytic Council, and am a member of the British Psychoanalytic Association and the International Psychoanalytical Association.
+I am a psychoanalytic psychotherapist and psychoanalyst registered with the British Psychoanalytic Council, and a member of the British Psychoanalytic Association and the International Psychoanalytical Association.
 I first trained as a psychodynamic psychotherapist with the WPF in London, and then as a psychoanalytic psychotherapist and psychoanalyst with the BPF and the BPA .
 I specialise in long term open ended psychoanalytic psychotherapy and psychoanalysis.

 Psychoanalytic therapy can help with difficulties that have an emotional or psychological cause.
 All people experience emotional problems at some point in their lives, and these can often be dealt with without outside help.
 However, sometimes the problems remain hidden in our unconscious, and are repeated because current issues stir up feelings from the past and affect our ability to cope.